robocanes/omniverse_install/README.md

 Author: Christopher Duarte

+Here are the installation instructions for the class CSC398 for the lab computers.
+Small changes might be necessary if installed somewhere else.

 # Dependency Packages

 This file contains all the instruction steps for installing dependency packages for isaac sim.